BikLab/MARS8180-EnvDataSci-Sp2026/Week1b-GACRC-overview.md

 If you are seeing jobs with CPU efficiencies <70%, that is an indicator that you're requesting exceessive resources - may need to tweak your script header

 ### Teaching cluster setup

+Please ensure that you can login to the Teaching Cluster before training:

+* Instructions for Mac (please use the hostname teach.gacrc.uga.edu): https://kaltura.uga.edu/playlist/dedicated/176125031/1_a6e4voao/1_5vozd2lt
+* Instructions for Windows computer (please use the hostname teach.gacrc.uga.edu): https://kaltura.uga.edu/media/t/1_s50lszs5/176125031